 What is respite foster care?

-Respite foster care (also known as short break foster care) provides valuable support to foster families who may be experiencing difficulties or simply need some time to unwind and spend some time together as a family.
+Respite foster care (also known as short-break foster care) provides valuable support to foster families who may be experiencing difficulties or simply need some time to rest and recharge.

-This type of foster placement provides foster families with a short break, while a child in their care stays with their respite foster parent for a few nights.
+This type of fostering provides foster families with a short break, while a child in their care stays with their respite foster parent for a few nights.
 Generally, respite care takes place over the weekend and during school holidays.

 How to become a respite foster parent